SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  3. Generating a Patient Ticket:
   - The kiosk provides the patient with a printed or digital ticket containing:
     - QR Code: This can be scanned to directly load all the patient details previously entered into the system.
-    - Priority Level: Displays the acuity level based on the patient’s symptoms, indicating whether the case is high acuity (urgent) or low acuity (non-urgent).
     - Waiting Room Number: The number assigned to the waiting room where the patient must wait.
     - Ticket Number: A unique number to maintain queue order.